 TATCHA is owned by Unilever which is not a cruelty-free brand.
 If you prefer avoiding brands owned by a company that tests on animals, we recommend avoiding TATCHA.

-No, TATCHA is not sold in mainland China.
+No, TATCHA is not sold where animal testing is required by law.

 Yes, TATCHA is certified by Peta.

 TATCHA is cruelty-free but not 100% vegan, meaning that some of their products contain animal-derived ingredients.

 We contact brands directly with our questions in order to get their full animal testing policy.
 If brands answer all our questions and confirm that no animal testing is happening at any point during production and beyond, they're added to our cruelty-free list.
 All brands we add have confirmed the information above.

 Although Tatcha is not 100% vegan, they offer several vegan products to choose from.
 These products are free from animal-derived ingredients such as carmine, animal collagen, gelatin, lanolin, honey, and more, which are commonly used in cosmetics.
 Here’s the full list of vegan-friendly products from the brand: